Virgin Media Television (Ireland)

-Virgin Media Television Ltd (formerly known as TV3 Television Network Ltd; previously traded as the TV3 Group until August 2018) is a commercial television company in Ireland, based in Dublin.
+Virgin Media Television Ltd. (formerly known as TV3 Television Network Ltd.; previously traded as the TV3 Group until August 2018) is a commercial television company in Ireland, based in Dublin.
 Launched in 1998 as TV3 Television Network, the TV3 Group was formed in January 2009.
 The company was acquired by Liberty Global in 2015, and the channels were rebranded to Virgin Media Television in 2018.

-The network was reportedly put up for sale by its owner Liberty Global in June 2021.
+Virgin Media Ireland was reportedly put up for sale by its owner Liberty Global in June 2021.
 By November 2021, the then chief executive had reportedly "ruled this out".

 History

 Virgin Media Television (previously TV3 Television Network Ltd and later TV3 Group) is operated by Virgin Media Ireland and owned by Liberty Global.
 Under its previous operations TV3 Television Network Ltd and later the TV3 Group; the company was owned by different companies including Canwest, Granada and Doughty Hanson & Co.

-The initial company TV3 Television Network Ltd was established in the early 1990s as a response to the development of the IRTC in October 1998.
-The former broadcasting regular Independent Radio & Television Commission (now the Broadcasting Authority of Ireland) was created to regulate broadcasting in Ireland.
-In 1990 following an invitation by the IRTC to seek interests from independent broadcasters, a consortium (Tullamore Beta Ltd) came together to launch the Republic of Ireland's first independent channel and third terrestrial channel.
+The initial company TV3 Television Network Ltd was established in the early 1990s as a response to the development of the Independent Radio & Television Commission (IRTC) in October 1998.
+The former broadcasting regular IRTC (now the Broadcasting Authority of Ireland) was created to regulate broadcasting in Ireland.
+In 1990 following an invitation by the IRTC to seek interests from independent broadcasters, a consortium (Tullamore Beta Ltd) came together to launch Ireland's first independent channel and third terrestrial channel.
 The launch of TV3 was delayed and the licence was revoked due to this delay.
 Following a court case, the license was eventually restored in 1993.
 It was agreed that 49% of the company would be sold to UTV, to raise much-needed cash for investment in facilities.
 By 1995, UTV decided not to partner up with Tullamore Beta and instead focused on its own channels being made available through digital television providers in Ireland.
 In 1997, Canadian communications company Canwest bought a major stake in the new company in order to help launch the independent network.